hasan-wajahat/audio-player-backend/README.md

 The whole app is Dockerized for ease of use.

 ## To Start App
-Head to project root directly  and run:
+Head to project root directly add `.env` file and run:
 ```
 docker-compose up
 ```